zcqsntr/RL_OED-proposal/README.md

 - the DREAM7 model of a genetic network of 9 genes and 45 parameters to be estimated.
 This has previously been used to validate OED approaches [here](https://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-014-0102-6)
 - the model of the [JAK-STAT](https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-5-30) signalling pathway, this has also been used in experimental design [work](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003650).
 [Or other signalling cascade models](https://academic.oup.com/bioinformatics/article/28/23/3089/194080)
 - [The Multifate-3 synthetic cell circuit design model.](https://www.biorxiv.org/content/10.1101/2021.02.10.430659v1.full.pdf)
+- Compartmental models for epidemiology, where experiments are [costly](https://doi.org/10.1098/rsif.2007.1036) and a greater understanding of [interventions](https://doi.org/10.1094/PHYTO-08-10-0207) is needed.

 ## Introduction and Prior Work